psycopg/psycopg2/doc/src/usage.rst

 Named cursors are usually created :sql:`WITHOUT HOLD`, meaning they live only as long as the current transaction.
-Trying to fetch from a named cursor after a `~connection.commit()` or to create a named cursor when the `connection` transaction isolation level is set to `AUTOCOMMIT` will result in an exception.
+Trying to fetch from a named cursor after a `~connection.commit()` or to create a named cursor when the connection is in `~connection.autocommit` mode will result in an exception.
 It is possible to create a :sql:`WITH HOLD` cursor by specifying a `!True` value for the `withhold` parameter to `~connection.cursor()` or by setting the `~cursor.withhold` attribute to `!True` before calling `~cursor.execute()` on